-The dissertation is a piece of original, scholarly research that advances knowledge in the academic fields of educational leadership, research, and/or policy.
-The dissertation may employ any methodology that is appropriate for the research question(s) and approved by the dissertation chair of the committee, such as quantitative, qualitative, and mixed-methods designs.
-The culmination of the dissertation is an oral defense of the written dissertation.
+The culmination of both options is an oral defense of the written submission.
 The student is responsible for completing the dissertation and ensuring it meets departmental guidelines found in the PhD Student Handbook and the university guidelines found in the UCCS Graduate School Thesis and Dissertation Manual.
 The proposal hearing may not occur in the same semester as the dissertation defense except under unusual circumstances with the approval of the dissertation chair.